-- the M.P.A. core
+- MPA core requirements

-- · the concentration requirement
+- experential requirement

-- · the experiential requirement
+- · concentration requirements

 - sufficient electives and/or prior professional experience credit to total 48 credit hours

 The curriculum of this program as contained in the core requirements encompasses preparation in a broad range of skills relevant to the operation of public or nonprofit agencies.
 It is based on the academic disciplines but not limited to any one.
 It is also problem-oriented, bringing the disciplines to bear on critical social, environmental, economic, and administrative issues.